cruise-automation/k-rail/README.md

 By default all policies are enforced (`report_only: false`).

-Test the default configuration by applying the non-compliant deployment:
+Test the default configuration by applying the provided non-compliant deployment:

 ```bash
 kubectl apply --namespace default -f deploy/non-compliant-deployment.yaml